EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

 <!-- Image by Zed Jensen, 2021 -->

 [Ruby on Rails](https://rubyonrails.org/) is great.
 We use it at End Point for many projects with great success.
-One of Rails' cool features is how easy it is to write database integration tests.
+One of Rails’ cool features is how easy it is to write database integration tests.
 Out of the box, Rails projects come with all the configuration necessary to set up a database that's exclusive for the automated test suite.
 This database includes all the tables and other objects that exist within the regular database that the app uses during its normal execution.
 So, it is very easy to write automated tests that cover the application components that interact with the database.

-[ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) (which is also great!), however, doesn't have this feature out of the box.
+[ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) is also great!
+However, it doesn't have this feature out of the box.
 Let's see if we can't do it ourselves.

 ### The sample project

-As a sample project we will use a REST API that I wrote for [another article](https://www.endpointdev.com/blog/2021/07/dotnet-5-web-api/).
+As a sample project we will use a REST API that I wrote for [another article](/blog/2021/07/dotnet-5-web-api/).
 Check it out if you want to learn more about the ins and outs of developing REST APIs with .NET.
 You can find the source code [on GitHub](https://github.com/megakevin/end-point-blog-dotnet-5-web-api).

 The API is very straightforward.
 It provides a few endpoints for [CRUDing](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) some database tables.
 It also provides an endpoint which, when given some vehicle information, will calculate a monetary value for that vehicle.
 That's a feature that would be interesting for us to cover with some tests.